isaacs/mutate-fs/README.md

 The name is a reference to [Zeno's Paradox of Achilles and the Tortoise](https://en.wikipedia.org/wiki/Zeno%27s_paradoxes#Achilles_and_the_tortoise).

+### delay(method, ms)

+Delay calls to fs[method] by the specified number of milliseconds.

+Delays sync calls by doing a bunch of unnecessary file reads in a busy-loop.

 ### statFail(error)

 Like `fail()`, but called on all three of fstat, lstat, and stat.